-Nutritional labeling is required for processed food products.
-In general, Chile requires less nutritional information on labels than the U.S. Food and Drug Administration.
+Nutritional labeling is required for all processed food products.
 Nutritional claims must be scientifically recognized, shall neither encourage unnecessary consumption nor give the impression that consumption offers protection against sickness or any debilitating condition, and shall be approved by the Ministry of Health.
 A nutritional label must contain the following information.